Sita: Literature

 Sita is an important goddess in the Vaishnavite traditions of Hinduism.
-Regarded as the avatara of goddess Lakshmi, she is mentioned in various scriptures and text of Hindu traditions.
+She is regarded as the avatara of goddess Lakshmi, and is mentioned in various scriptures and texts of Hindu traditions.
 Sita is the primary character of the minor Upanishad Sita Upanishad, which is attached to the Atharva Veda.
 The text identifies Sita with primordial Prakriti (nature) and her three powers are manifested in daily life as will (iccha), action (kriyā) and knowledge (jnana).

 Sita appears in the Puranas namely the Vishnu Purana and Padma Purana (as an avatar of Lakshmi), the Matsya Purana (as form of Devi), the Linga Purana (as form of Lakshmi), the Kurma Purana,Agni Purana, Garuda Purana (as consort of Rama), the Skanda Purana and the Shiva Purana.
 She also finds mention in the Vana Parva of the Mahabharata.

 Sita along with Rama appears as the central character in Valmiki Samhita, which is attributed to their worship and describes them to be the ultimate reality.
 In its chapter 5, a dialogue form between Sita and saptarishi, described to Parvati by Shiva is mentioned, known as the Maithili Mahopanishad.